Factory Reset: Everything You Need To Know

 What Is The Difference Between A Factory Reset And A Soft Reset?

-Finally, we asked Dr. Horowitz to help us understand the difference between a factory reset and a soft reset.
+Finally, I asked Dr. Horowitz to help explain the difference between a full factory reset and what is typically known as a “soft reset.”

-“A factory reset performs the full memory clearing/wiping process followed by operating system re-installation,” he said.
+“A factory reset performs the full memory clearing process followed by operating system re-installation,” he said.
 By contrast, a soft reset “simply restarts the device by powering down and powering back up.”

 “This can address issues like fixing apps that won’t open, freezing issues, and other odd behavior, but does not erase any user data or settings.”